SHARE

 • Golden syrup.
 You can use maple syrup instead.

-To finish off this sweet treat, add a drizzle of a three-ingredient glaze.
+To finish off this sweet quick bread, add a drizzle of a three-ingredient glaze.
 All you need to make the glaze is:

 • Powdered sugar.
 If you use granulated sugar, your glaze may come out gritty and unpleasant.